MAD-Goat-Project/mad-goat4shell-service/README.md

 MAD Goat spring boot application explaning what a goat shell is. :goat:

+> **Warning**
-**Warning:**This application may contain the log4shell vulnerability depending on the version of the log4j library used.
+> This application may contain the log4shell vulnerability depending on the version of the log4j library used.
-**Warning:**On the branch safe you can find a version of the application that does not contain the vulnerability.
+> On the branch safe you can find a version of the application that does not contain the vulnerability.
-**Warning:**On the branch unsafe you can find a version of the application that contains the vulnerability.
+> On the branch unsafe you can find a version of the application that contains the vulnerability.

 ## Pre-requisites